UPDATE: Read the latest update regarding our response to the novel coronavirus (COVID-19) situation. Read more.

 Consultation has concluded.

-Have your say on the proposal to revoke the Pirie Street Volleyball Courts land from the classification as community land for the purposes of its sale and redevelopment.
+Proposal to revoke the Pirie Street Volleyball Courts land from the classification as community land for the purposes of its sale and redevelopment.

 Project background and information